shahzeb346/project2/README.md

 # New Project
-Thius project was created by local system created by shahzeb
+This project was created by local system created by shahzeb